-$\blacksquare$ smaller number of particles $\rightarrow$ fewer interactions to compute
+\blacksquare smaller number of particles \rightarrow fewer interactions to compute

-- lacksquare smaller number of particles o fewer interactions to compute - long integration time step due to large masses of beads - 25 fs with Martini (i.e. 100 fs effectively, see below)
+- \blacksquare smaller number of particles \rightarrow fewer interactions to compute - Iong integration time step due to large masses of beads - 25 fs with Martini (i.e. 100 fs effectively, see below)

-- $lue{}$ smaller number of particles ightarrow fewer interactions to compute - long integration time step due to large masses of beads - 25 fs with Martini (i.e. 100 fs effectively, see below) - FF often constructed for use with faster simulation algorithms - e.g. cut-off for electrostatics with Martini e.g. cut-off for electrostatics with Martini - $lue{}$ smaller number of DOF ightarrow smoother free energy surfaces - ightarrow fewer barriers ightarrow acceleration of all processes - (by a factor of 3 to 8 for Martini, but not uniformly! - factor of 4 for acceleration of diffusion in water)
+- \blacksquare smaller number of particles \rightarrow fewer interactions to compute - Iong integration time step due to large masses of beads - 25 fs with Martini (i.e. 100 fs effectively, see below) - FF often constructed for use with faster simulation algorithms e.g. cut-off for electrostatics with Martini

-- $lue{}$ smaller number of particles ightarrow fewer interactions to compute - long integration time step due to large masses of beads - 25 fs with Martini (i.e. 100 fs effectively, see below) - FF often constructed for use with faster simulation algorithms e.g. cut-off for electrostatics with Martini - $lue{}$ smaller number of DOF ightarrow smoother free energy surfaces - $\rightarrow$ fewer barriers $\rightarrow$ acceleration of all processes - (by a factor of 3 to 8 for Martini, but not uniformly! - factor of 4 for acceleration of diffusion in water) - "... length and time scales that are 2 to 3 orders of magnitude larger compared to atomistic simulations, providing a bridge between the atomistic and the mesoscopic scale."
+- smaller number of particles \rightarrow fewer interactions to compute - long integration time step due to large masses of beads 25 fs with Martini (i.e. 100 fs effectively, see below) - FF often constructed for use with faster simulation algorithms e.g. cut-off for electrostatics with Martini - smaller number of DOF → smoother free energy surfaces → fewer barriers → acceleration of all processes (by a factor of 3 to 8 for Martini, but not uniformly! factor of 4 for acceleration of diffusion in water)

-- $lue{}$ smaller number of particles ightarrow fewer interactions to compute - long integration time step due to large masses of beads - 25 fs with Martini (i.e. 100 fs effectively, see below) - FF often constructed for use with faster simulation algorithms from Pantano et al., J. Chem.
-Theory.
-Comput.
-2015
+- \blacksquare smaller number of particles \rightarrow fewer interactions to compute - Iong integration time step due to large masses of beads 25 fe with Martini (i.e. 100 fe effectively are below) - 25 fs with Martini (i.e. 100 fs effectively, see below) - FF often constructed for use with faster simulation algorithms e.g. cut-off for electrostatics with Martini - smaller number of DOF → smoother free energy surfaces → fewer barriers → acceleration of all processes (by a factor of 3 to 8 for Martini, but not uniformly! factor of 4 for acceleration of diffusion in water)